X-Genesis-Qhulut/alpha/README.md

 * Not masked by all bits: This is the inverse of the above.
 Thus it matches if `(field & mask) != mask`

-The number to compare to can be entered in decimal, eg. 666, hex, eg. 0xBADBAD or binary, eg. 0b010011.
+The number to compare to can be entered in:

+* Decimal, eg. 666
+* Floating-point, eg. 12.34
+* Hex, eg. 0xBADBAD
+* Binary, eg. 0b010011

 To avoid the effect of the secondary filter just leave the "comparison value" box empty.

+**Warning**: Comparing floating-point values (eg. map coordinates) for equality may fail due to implementation issues in the SQL server.

 ---